-- Web hosting: This is how your website is powered.
+- me formula as you’ll fi This is how your website is powered.
 As such, it’s incredibly important!
 Good hosting will make sure your website is fast, secure, and reliable (all this is very important for keeping and retaining visitors, and making search engines happy).
 We recommend WP Engine, an excellent WordPress-specialist host that does everything for you.
 You can get cheaper hosting elsewhere (if you have to do this, choose SiteGround), but you’ll find excellent hosting is money very well spent.

 The costs come to the low hundreds of dollars; it’s cheap to set this up, and the main investment, therefore, is your time.
 The setup itself won’t take long, but you will need to spend time on your content.
 We’ll talk more about this later on.